 Let’s talk about why you should care about E-bike helmets and why you might need one for yourself.

 Here’s Why An E-bike Require an E-bike certified Helmet

 First off, wear a helmet.
 In the European study mentioned under the previous headline, they found that wearing a bike helmet leads to 1.72 times fewer head injuries.
 In the context of an E-bike, this problem does not exactly decrease with speed.
 It’s astonishing that people don’t use a helmet these days.

 Secondly, put some effort into choosing which safety features should be included.
 The previously mentioned study goes on to talk about whether or not helmets help with internal head injuries, and say that more investigation needs to be done.
 However, this was before MIPS got wider traction.
 With MIPS integrated technology, companies like POC can help ensure internal head injuries are minimized as well.

-We’ve written about how MIPS technology helps minimize rotational forces on the head here, which minimizes the risk of TBI (Traumatic Brain Injuries).
-In doing so, wearing a helmet nowadays decreases the risk of suffering permanent defects on the head and brain.
+We’ve written about how MIPS technology helps minimize rotational forces on the head here, which minimizes the risk of Traumatic Brain Injuries.
+In doing so, wearing a helmet nowadays decreases the risk of suffering permanent trauma to the head and brain.

 Wearing head protection leads to 1.72 times fewer head injuries.

 Lastly, if you have an electronic bicycle, choose an E-bike certified helmet.
 Regardless of if you are a commuter or a mountain biker, this should be a top priority.
 The headquarter for twICEme Technology is located in Stockholm, Sweden, so we know a thing or two about the city’s plans to decrease the number of cars and increase the ease-of-transportation for more environmentally-friendly vehicles.
 E-bikes being one of them.